AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-reference-powershell-cmdlets.md

 $resultDatabase = $database | Resume-AzureRmSqlDatabase
 ```

+> [!NOTE]
-> [AZURE.NOTE] Note that if your server is foo.database.windows.net, use "foo" as the -ServerName in the PowerShell cmdlets.
+> Note that if your server is foo.database.windows.net, use "foo" as the -ServerName in the PowerShell cmdlets.

 ## Frequently Used PowerShell cmdlets
 These PowerShell cmdlets are frequently used with Azure SQL Data Warehouse.